luanbalbi/javascript30/README.md

 On day 26, I learned how to make a stripe follow you along navbar.
 <br>Check it out: https://luanbalbi-javascript30.glitch.me/Day26-Stripe_Follow_Along_Nav/

-Day 27 - I learned how to make a click and drag functionality with JS
+Day 27 - I learned how to make a click and drag functionality with JS.
 <br>Check it out: https://luanbalbi-javascript30.glitch.me/Day27-Click_and_Drag/

+Day 28 - Today I've learned to make a custom Video Speed Controller;
+<br>Check it out: https://luanbalbi-javascript30.glitch.me/Day28-Video_Speed_Controller/